xArm-Developer/xArm-Python-SDK/doc/api/xarm_api_code.md

 - 7: tcp reply command and send command do not match
 - 8: send command error, may be network exception
 - 9: state is not ready to move
-- 10: reversed, no use
+- 10: the result is invalid
 - 11: other error
 - 12: parameter error
 - 20: tgpio id error
 - 21: modbus baudrate not supported
 - 22: modbus baudrate not correct
 - 23: modbus reply length error
 - 31: trajectory read/write failed
 - 32: trajectory read/write timeout